behzadh/FacebookMarketplaceRecommendationRankingSystem/README.md

 ```

 As shown above, after loading data, the code will vectorize the text information and joins all text columns after vectorizing.
 Then, the LinearRegression method
-from sk-learn is called to to predict the price of each product.
+from sk-learn is called, to predict the price of each product.
 The score of this model was around 42%

-- In order to improve the accuracy one can create a Pipeline to perform the Linear Regression model.
+- To improve the accuracy one can create a Pipeline to perform the Linear Regression model.
 ```python
 def pipeline_lr_clf(self):